IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 ## Computing sequence length statistic using seqkit

-The `seqkit` commands accept FASTA or FASTQ files as input, including their compressed versions (.gz).
+The `seqkit` commands accept FASTA or FASTQ files as input, including their compressed versions (`.gz`).

 In bioinformatics, compressed formats are commonly used due to the amount of data.
-For instance, in this tutorial, we will analyze the complete genome of Saccharomyces cerevisiae.
+For instance, in this tutorial, we will analyze the complete genome of *Saccharomyces cerevisiae*.

 In the `sacCer3.fa` file, sequences from the different chromosomes are included.